mazu36/ma-Project-Ensuring-Quality-Releases/README.md

 #   Resources in Azure DevOps: Environment with OS Linux
 #   Resources in Azure Portal: Create manually a VM, configure it for environment deployment, create an image from it

-# [C] Instructions for Preparing a VM image
+In one of the pipeline tasks, we need
+    => to archive web packages (such as, FakeRestAPI) to a VM, and in another task,
+    => deploy the archived FakeRestAPI to the Azure Web App.

+Archiving a web package in the pipeline requires the configure a target environment of the VM type.

 In this part, we
 1. Create a Linux VM manually, and
 2. navigate to the DevOps portal to register the VM as **the target environment for your pipeline**.
    For registration, a provided sh script need to be executed on the Linux VM.

-In one of the pipeline tasks, you need
-    => to archive web packages (such as, FakeRestAPI) to a VM, and in another task,
-    => deploy the archived FakeRestAPI to the Azure Web App.

-Archiving a web package in the pipeline requires the configure a target environment of the VM type.
+Instructions:

 1. Azure Portal: Create manually a new Linux VM
     VM name: testLinuxVM
+    username: testuser
+    use the same location as agent VM (myLinuxVM) used by Azure pipeline: North Europe Security type: Standard
 2. Azure DevOps: Configure the Test Linux VM
-    <project> >> "Project settings" >> Environment >> "Create environment"
+    <project> >> "Pipelines" >> Environments >> "Create environment"
         Environment Name: test-vm
         Description:
         Resource: None/Kubernetes/VM